YoVVassup/Ra2CsfFile/README.md

 # SadPencil.Ra2CsfFile

 ## .NET Library
 This is a .Net Framework v4.0 Library to load, edit, and save string table files (.csf) for Red Alert 2.
-Also, (de)serialize the string table from/to .ini, .json, .llf and .yaml (.yml) files.
+Also, (de)serialize the string table from/to .ini, .json, .llf, .txt and .yaml (.yml) files.

 ## License